BossNassTheGunganKing/Bookstore-SYSC4806/README.md

 - Issues: Used to track tasks, bug fixes, and feature requests.
 - Kanban Board: Shows the current status of tasks (Backlog, Ready, In Progress, In Review, Done).
 - Code Reviews: All pull requests undergo code review to ensure quality and consistency.
 - Testing: JUnit tests are written for key functionalities.
-There are JUnit tests for Author Info (AuthorInfoTest), Book Info (BookInfoTest), Bookstore Controller (BookstoreControllerTest), and Listing Info (ListingInfoTest).
+There are JUnit tests for Author Info (AuthorInfoTest), Book Info (BookInfoTest), Bookstore Controller (BookstoreControllerTest), Listing Info (ListingInfoTest), Order Info (OrderInfoTest), Order Item (OrderItemTest), User Info (UserInfoTest), User Service (UserServiceTest), Shopping Cart Controller (ShoppingCartControllerTest), User Controller (UserControllerTest), Modulatity Test (ModularityTest), and health tests for all pages.

 ### Contributions
 All team members participate in every aspect of the project, including: